AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 Log on to the [Cloud Portal](https://datahub.connect.aveva.com) and navigate to the `Clients` page under the `Security` tab, which is situated along left of the webpage.
 This sample program covers data retrieval, so the client provided needs to have access to said data.

-To create a new client, click `Add Client` in the top pane of the page and follow the prompts, ensuring that the appropriate roles are assigned to allow the client to read values from the PI to ADH stream to be used.
+To create a new client, click `Add Client` in the top pane of the page and follow the prompts, ensuring that the appropriate roles are assigned to allow the client to read values from the PI to Cds stream to be used.

 To create a new secret for a client, select the client and click the `Add Secret` button under the client details pane then follow the prompts.
 Note that the secret is only displayed at the time of creation and cannot be retrieved at a later time.